Tom Flannery: Career

-After three critically acclaimed albums (1998's Song About a Train, The Anthracite Shuffle in 2000, and 2002's solo acoustic Drinking With Nick Drake) he started the website Songaweek.com with friend and fellow songwriter Lorne Clarke as a venue to release all his new music digitally.
+After three critically acclaimed albums, 1998's Song About a Train (which featured singer/songwriter Neal Casal and keyboardist John Ginty), The Anthracite Shuffle in 2000, and 2002's solo acoustic Drinking With Nick Drake, he started the (now defunct) website Songaweek.com with friend and fellow songwriter Lorne Clarke as a venue to release all his new music digitally.
 In the five years between 2003 and 2008 he recorded and made available at least one brand new song per week, frequently writing about current events.
 The Anthracite Shuffle, a concept album dealing with the history of coal mining in Northeastern Pennsylvania, was inspired by a 1996 journey to Houston which Flannery found strikingly flat and level compared to his mountainous home.

 In 2005 he contributed a solo acoustic version of the song "Boom Boom Mancini" to a Warren Zevon tribute album called Hurry Home Early: The Songs of Warren Zevon.
 Splendid Magazine called the performance "bone-chilling.....(it) marks the disc's pinnacle.
 Whereas Zevon's versions paint Mancini as a modern-day folk hero, Flannery's haunting vocal delivery gives the boxer's story a terrifying, stone-cold killer interpretation."

 In 2006 he co-wrote the soundtrack for the award-winning feature-length documentary Facing Sudan.
-In addition, he contributed several songs in 2008 for the short documentary Crayons and Paper, a followup to Facing Sudan.
+In addition, he contributed several songs in 2008 for the short documentary Crayons and Paper, a follow-up to Facing Sudan.

-Connections Magazine called his 2009 release Pete Townshend's Ghost "dark and expressive, glorious and sobering… A delicately haunting slice of passion-laden songwriting. …Immediate and gripping, akin to sitting in a living room at the feet of grizzled troubadours like Steve Earle or Bruce Springsteen, soaking in the wisdom of a life perhaps not so clean but still crying out for redemption."
+Connections Magazine called his music "dark and expressive, glorious and sobering… delicately haunting slice(s) of passion-laden songwriting. …Immediate and gripping, akin to sitting in a living room at the feet of grizzled troubadours like Steve Earle or Bruce Springsteen, soaking in the wisdom of a life perhaps not so clean but still crying out for redemption."